Skip to content

 There is a remarkable diversity in the topography, where the climate tends to have significant differences from place to place, and the winter season extends from November to April.

-The temperatures are lower in the southern plains around Ho Chi and the Mekong Delta, which ranges from 21 to 28 degrees throughout the year, and temperatures in the mountainous areas and plateaus in the northern regions during December and January reach 5 degrees, and 37 degrees from July to August.
+The temperatures are lower in the southern plains around Ho Chi and the Mekong Delta, which range from 21 to 28 degrees throughout the year.
+During December and January, temperatures in the mountainous areas and plateaus in the northern regions reach 5 degrees and 37 degrees from July to August.

 Economy in Vietnam

-The state of Vietnam depends on its economy on two primary sources: foreign trade and tourism.
-Tourism is considered one of the sources of income that is witnessing evident growth.
-Most tourists come to it from neighboring countries such as China, Japan, Thailand, Malaysia, the United States, France, and more.
-Among the most popular places for tourists are Halong Bay and Funk Nha-Ke Bank National Park.
+Vietnam’s economy depends on two primary sources: foreign trade and tourism.
+Tourism is considered one of the income sources witnessing evident growth.
+Most tourists come to Vietnam from neighboring countries such as China, Japan, Thailand, Malaysia, the United States, France, and more.
+Among the most popular tourist places are Halong Bay and Funk Nha-Ke Bank National Park.

 Foreign trade has witnessed a vast and significant development in the last two decades as the Vietnamese government began to identify the mistakes and defects that it experienced over the past years.
-This resulted in a significant reform at the economic level, which opened the way for the diversity of economic and commercial sectors in it.
-It became classified among the emerging markets globally, contributing to the improvement of the national and individual income of the country.
+This resulted in a significant reform at the economic level, which opened the way for the diversity of financial and commercial sectors in.
+It became classified among the emerging markets globally, contributing to the improvement of the country’s national and individual income.

 The Best Time to Visit Vietnam